About this Install Guide

 Add the environment variables to your ~/.bashrc file to set them permanently.

-Can I change the default Java version if multiple versions are installed?
+Change the default Java version if multiple versions are installed

-Yes, you can change the default version.
-For systems with apt use:
+To change the default version of Java for systems with apt, use:

 sudo update-alternatives --config java

-You will be given the option to select a new version.
-The options are depend on the software currently installed on your computer.
+You’ll be given the option to select a new version.
+The options are dependent on the software currently installed on your computer.

 There are 3 choices for the alternative java (providing /usr/bin/java).